Have you always dreamt of running your business in Canada?

 There are three types of investors that emerge from within the private sector:

 - Angel investor: An angel investor is an accredited investor who uses their own money to invest in small businesses.
-Typically, angel investors prefer to fund businesses with at least one minimum viable product, and there tend to be fewer of these investors than other types.
+Typically, Canadian angel investors prefer to fund businesses with at least one minimum viable product, and there tend to be fewer of these investors than other types.

 - Venture capital fund: Venture capital funding refers to a type of private equity financing that typically does not use personal money for investments, and is most typical in later stage companies, or start-ups with high growth potential.